w3f/Grants-Program/applications/eunoia.md

 - Real-time donor visibility and impact tracking

 **Competitors?**
-None with Compass AI + smart contracts for charity.
+None with AI Agents like Compass for curating/matching verified charities and organizations.
+Other Web2 platforms do not use smart contracts for charity on just Web2 payment processors and admin overheads, which results in high fees.

 **Why it doesn’t exist yet?**
-Social good ≠ DeFi yet; tech stack is complex (ink! + AI + full-stack).
+Social good ≠ DeFi yet; tech stack is complex (ink! + AI Agents + full-stack).

 > **Note**: We prioritize projects building on Plaza/Polkadot Hub, games, and DeFi applications, though all types of projects will be considered.